Sectimus/lww/README.md

 ## Safety checks

-Before mounting or modifying anything, the tool inspects the volume and tells you what it found:
+Before mounting or modifying anything, LWW inspects the volume and tells you what it found:

 | What's detected | What happens |
 |---|---|